r-fairhurst/MeetnSleep/docs/DEVELOPER_GUIDELINES.md

 1. Navigate to the `src/test/test_transcription_inputs/` directory.

-2. Add the `.wav` file to the directory.
+2. Add the `.wav` file to this directory.

 3. Open the `expected_outputs.json` file and add the file name and accurate transcription in the form:
    `"filename.wav": "transcription text"`